 International football is full of upsets, and it’s all the better for it.

-So in no particular order, here are seven of the greatest upsets in the history of international football from nations that dared to dream and succeeded.
+So in no particular order, here are eight of the greatest upsets in the history of international football from nations that dared to dream and succeeded.
 Enjoy.

 Senegal v France, World Cup 2002